 Barclays Bank, 16 High Street, Holt, NR25 6BQ, Norfolk

 Friends receive regular updates about Club events and are also eligible for discounts on the Club's Occasional Publications.
 It would assist our Treasurer, Richard Malin (e-mail: email@example.com), if you would kindly inform him if you intend becoming a Friend of the BOC.

-From volume 137 (2017), the Bulletin of the BOC has become an online journal, published quarterly, that is available to all readers without charge.
-Furthermore, it does not levy any publication charges (including for colour plates) on authors of papers and has a median publication time from receipt to publication of six months.
-Prospective authors are invited to contact the Bulletin editor, Guy Kirwan (GMKirwan@aol.com), to discuss future submissions or look at http://boc-online.org/bulletin/bulletin-contributions.
+Since volume 137 (2017), the Bulletin of the BOC has been an online journal, published quarterly, that is available to all readers without charge.
+Furthermore, it does not levy any publication charges (including for colour plates) on authors of papers and has a median publication time from receipt to publication of five to six months.
+Prospective authors are invited to contact the Bulletin editor, Guy Kirwan (GMKirwan@ aol.com), to discuss future submissions or look at http://boc-online.org/bulletin/bulletin-contributions.
 Back numbers up to volume 136 (2016) are available via the Biodiversity Heritage Library website: www.biodiversitylibrary.org/bibliography/46639#/summary; vols.
 132–136 are also available on the BOC website: http://boc-online.org/

 BOC Occasional Publications are available from the BOC Office or online at firstname.lastname@example.org.
 Future BOC-published checklists will be available from NHBS and as advised on the BOC website.
 As its online repository, the BOC uses the British Library Online Archive (in accordance with IZCN 1999, Art.
 188.8.131.52).